Disneyland

 1. Plan ahead

 In general, a little bit of research is always a good idea.
-Ticket prices fluctuate between about a half-dozen price tiers based on any given day’s predicted demand.
-And for the foreseeable future, you’ll need a date-specific reservation tied to your tickets (available starting about four months in advance).
+Ticket prices fluctuate between about a half-dozen tiers based on any given day’s predicted demand.
+And for the foreseeable future, you’ll need a date-specific reservation tied to your tickets (available as far as six months in advance).
 If your entire trip hinges on a certain ride, make sure to check the construction schedule.
-If dinner at Blue Bayou is a must, for example, make reservations online (up to 60 days in advance).
+If dinner at Blue Bayou or drinks at Oga’s Cantina are a must, for example, make reservations online (up to 60 days in advance).
 Have a toddler with you?
 Make sure to check the ride height requirements.
 Just remember not to get too attached to your plans: Rides break down, lines swell and Disney doesn’t control the weather, so make sure to have a backup itinerary.

 Pro tip: Not sure how crowded it’ll be?
 Check out some predictions and consider weighing those against the annual pass blockout dates (try not to visit on some of the last days before or first days after an extended passholder blockout).
 In general, holiday weekends tend to be packed, as do the opening weekends of seasonal promotions (like the first days of Halloween and Christmas decorations).

-2. Stay one jump ahead of the crowds with Genie+
+2. Stay ahead of the crowds with Lightning Lanes

 Even on a cold, rainy winter weeknight you’ll still inevitably face the most despicable of all Disneyland rituals: waiting in line.
-Enter Disney Genie+, the park’s app-based ride time reservation system.
-It’s the third iteration of such offerings, and unlike the free FastPass originator, this one will cost you.
+Enter Lightning Lane passes, the park’s app-based ride time reservation system.
+It’s the third iteration of such offerings (and recently renamed from Genie+), and unlike the free FastPass originator, this one will cost you.

-Within the Disneyland app, you’ll find Disney Genie, a free digital assistant that’ll take your interests, location and pre-existing reservations into account to serve you with attraction and food suggestions throughout the day.
-Within that, the paid Genie+ service (starting at $25 per day, per ticket) is what actually allows you to make ride reservations: Scroll through the list of attractions and you can secure an hour-long return window at a specific time that’ll allow you to skip much of the standby line via expedited entries dubbed Lightning Lanes.
+Within the Disneyland app, you’ll find a tab for the paid Lightning Lane Multi Pass service (starting at $32 per day, per ticket), which will let you scroll through a list of attractions to secure an hour-long return window at a specific time that’ll allow you to skip much of the standby line via expedited entries (dubbed Lightning Lanes).
 Once you’ve made a reservation, you can make another after two hours or the start of your recently booked return window, whichever arrives first.

-Most but not all of the rides have Lightning Lanes, and to complicate things even further, two of the parks’ biggest attractions are excluded from Genie+ but have their own separate ride reservation systems: individual Lightning Lane reservations for Star Wars: Rise of the Resistance in Disneyland and Radiator Springs Racers in Disney California Adventure.
-These work effectively the same as the Genie+ reservations, except that they each have a standalone cost (up to $25 per ride, based on current demand) that don’t require you to have purchased Genie+.
+Most but not all of the rides have Lightning Lanes, and to complicate things a little bit, two of the parks’ biggest attractions are excluded from the Multi Pass but have their own separate ride reservation systems: Lightning Lane Single Pass reservations for Star Wars: Rise of the Resistance in Disneyland and Radiator Springs Racers in Disney California Adventure.
+These work effectively the same as the Multi Pass reservations, except that they each have a standalone cost (up to $25 per ride, based on current demand) and don’t require you to have purchased the Multi Pass.
 Despite the high price, these are both remarkably popular rides that otherwise have multi-hour standby waits, so these Lightning Lane reservations do tend to get snatched up quickly.

 There’s also a maddening amount of value in frequently refreshing the app.
-During a busy holiday visit, we found that both Big Thunder Mountain Railroad and Space Mountain had Genie+ return times for more than four hours later in the day.
-But after persistently refreshing the app, we lucked out and found return times for each only about a half hour later.
+During a busy holiday visit, I found that both Big Thunder Mountain Railroad and Space Mountain had Lightning Lane return times for more than four hours later in the day.
+But after persistently refreshing the app, I lucked out and found return times for each only about a half hour later.
 Is constantly staring at a smartphone app the best way to spend a day at Disneyland?
 Absolutely not.
 But might it squeeze more value out of your ticket?
 Absolutely—albeit at the expense of some extra battery drain (see tip #3).

 Whether or not each of these extra expenses is worth it depends on your personal preference and budget.
 You could always get in the standby lines for Rise or Racers right at opening or just before closing for a somewhat more bearable wait.
-As for Genie+, on all but the quietest days (an increasing rarity) you’ll simply get on way more rides if you can stomach the extra cost.
+As for Lightning Lane passes, on all but the quietest days (a rarity) you’ll simply get on way more rides if you can stomach the extra cost.

 Pro tip: Struck out with Lightning Lane reservations for the major thrill rides?
 Consider using the single rider line if you’re okay being split up from your group.
 On Radiator Springs Racers especially, this can sometimes knock the line down from over a two-hour wait to about 30 minutes.
 Check out Disneyland’s site for a full list of single rider attractions.